davi-mbatista/flexmix/README.md

 *If you wanna know more about flexbox, see this [complete guide to flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) by Chris Coyier on css-tricks*

 That was pretty easy!
-The only rule is the order of things. *For now, flexmix only works if you follow this order of properties on the mixing:*
+The only rule is the order of things. *For now, flexmix only works if you follow this order of properties on the mixin:*

 `flex-direction` > `flex-wrap` > `justify-content` > `align-items` > `align-content`